-This study demonstated Optejet medication administration to be easy to perform, safe, and comfortable to study subjects.
-Additionally, Optejet microdose administration of 0.005% latanoprost resulted in mean DIOP reduction similar to reported literaure for use of latanoprost 0.005% ophthalmic solution administered as traditional eye drops.
+This study demonstrated Optejet medication administration to be easy to perform, safe, and comfortable to study subjects.
+Additionally, Optejet microdose administration of 0.005% latanoprost resulted in mean DIOP reduction similar to reported literature for use of latanoprost 0.005% ophthalmic solution administered as traditional eye drops.

-Based on the results of multiple front-of-the-eye studies, we initiated Phase III programs in mydriasis in late 2018 and plan to initiate our Phase III program in progressive myopia in 2019.
+Based on the results of these studies further validating microdose delivery of ophthalmic medication, we initiated Phase III programs in mydriasis in late 2018 and progressive myopia in 2019.